Dear resident,

 • Black bear attacks are extremely rare.
 If a black bear does attack, fight back!
 Aim for the snout and/or eyes.
 Use anything at hand: (knife, sticks, rocks, binoculars, backpack or kick the bear.)

-I will update as necessary.
-In the meantime, please review the safety tips in this letter and on the DEP website with your family.
+Bears are often using the woods or backyards as a pass through and are not a threat.
+However, I encourage residents to be prepared.
+Please review the safety tips in this letter and on the DEP website with your family.

 Mayor Jon Hornik